miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Sometimes you can hear rain sounds although it not actually rains.
 If the passive discipline timer is not working wait for cutscene.
 Game may crash in cutscenes if you are Obfuscated, so turn it off.
-Enemy death may open doors and give items, Disciplines might not.
+Enemy death can open doors and give items, disciplines usage not.
 If LaCroix ignores a delivered sarcophagus set G.Story_State = 60.
 Don't feed on quest NPCs and attack them to break feeding trance.
 If game crashes when entering certain levels drop inventory items.